-Myles Dungan, PhD, is one of Ireland’s best-known and most respected broadcasters, hosting current affairs, arts and sports programmes on both radio and television for more than two decades.
-A Fulbright scholar, educated at UCD and the University of California, Berkeley, he is the author of a multiple books, including Irish Voices From The Great War (1995) and Mr. Parnell’s Rottweiler: Censorship & the United Ireland Newspaper (2014), plus works on the Irish in America, the Great War, the Irish Crown jewels and golf.
-He is the presenter of The History Show on RTÉ Radio 1.
+Myles Dungan, PhD, is one of Ireland s best-known and most respected broadcasters, hosting current affairs, arts and sports programmes on both radio and television for more than two decades.
+A Fulbright scholar, educated at UCD and the University of California, Berkeley, he is the author of a multiple books, including Irish Voices From The Great War (1995) and Mr. Parnell s Rottweiler: Censorship & the United Ireland Newspaper (2014), plus works on the Irish in America, the Great War, the Irish Crown jewels and golf.
+He is the presenter of The History Show on RT Radio 1.

-Why did Éamon de Valera spend 18 months in America at the height of the War of Independence?
-His trip to the US in 1919-20 saw him raise massive sums of money to support the Dáil, as well as securing publicity that proved vital in forcing Britain to come to terms.
+Why did amon de Valera spend 18 months in America at the height of the War of Independence His trip to the US in 1919-20 saw him raise massive sums of money to support the D il, as well as securing publicity that proved vital in forcing Britain to come to terms.
 But his return to the land of his birth also had more personal motives.
 The trip changed Irish history – and changed de Valera as well.

-Broadcaster and writer Dr David McCullagh is best known as a presenter of Prime Time on RTÉ 1 TV, and as a former RTÉ Political Correspondent.
-David is also an accomplished historian, authoring A Makeshift Majority, on Ireland’s first inter-party government, 1948-51.
+Broadcaster and writer Dr David McCullagh is best known as a presenter of Prime Time on RT 1 TV, and as a former RT Political Correspondent.
+David is also an accomplished historian, authoring A Makeshift Majority, on Ireland s first inter-party government, 1948-51.
 David is also the biographer of the man who led two coalition administrations, John A. Costello (The Reluctant Taoiseach, 2010).
 His latest book, De Valera: Rule (2018), is the second of a two-part biography.

-Historian Liz Gillis is the author of numerous books on Ireland’s early 20th century revolutionary period.
-Her latest work, The Burning of the Custom House (2017), tells the story of the IRA’s 1921 attack on Dublin’s Custom House, then the heart of the British administration in Ireland.
+1920 was a year of real terror in Ireland, for all sides, and innocent civilians.
+What role did women play in the events of Bloody Sunday 1920 Historian Liz Gillis, the author of numerous books on Ireland s early 20th century revolutionary period, discusses the war between the IRA and the Crown forces In Ireland, and the role of women, particularly, in Bloody Sunday.
 Liz has a Degree in Irish History and worked as a guide in Kilmainham Gaol, developing a revolutionary walking tour of Dublin’s Liberties.
-She now works as a researcher on The History Show.
+She is a researcher on The History Show.